How to make Hard Boiled Eggs

 For cooking the eggs:

-• Place eggs in a pot large enough for all the eggs in one layer, then fill the pot with cold water, covering the eggs by 1 inch of water.
+• Place eggs in a medium pot large enough for all the eggs in one layer, then fill the pot with cold tap water, covering the eggs by 1 inch of water.
 Add in salt and cover with lid and bring to a full boil on high heat.
 Once its boiling, turn off the heat, let the eggs continue to simmer and cook in the hot water for 12 minutes (10 minutes for medium eggs, 8 minutes for soft boiled eggs).

 • Then drain the eggs, rinse once and fill the pot with cold water.
 Allow the eggs to cool down for 15 minutes or cool the eggs in ice water for immediate peeling.